 (Define and Approve Two Sustainable Environmental Enhancement Developments for Schools (SEEDS) Projects and Amend the Facilities Services Division Strategic Execution Plan to Incorporate Therein) Recommends the definition and approval of two SEEDS projects at specified school facilities with a total combined budget of \$200,000, and an amendment to the Facilities Services Division Strategic Plan to incorporate therein.

-Employee Support and Labor Relations

-(Routine Personnel Actions) Recommends approval of 7,082 routine personnel actions such as promotions, transfers, leaves, and terminations.
+5. Board of Education Report No. 047 - 22/23 ADOPTED BY CONSENT VOTEEmployee Support and Labor Relations (Routine Personnel Actions) Recommends approval of 7,082 routine personnel actions such as promotions, transfers, leaves, and terminations.